Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 This is then sufficient to extract an IIP for~$n\to X_n$ from an IIP for~$n\mapsto\psi(\omega,X_n)$, for $\BbbP$-a.e.~$\omega$.
 The improved conditions in~(4) are basically optimal as, except perhaps for the boundary values in \eqref{E:1.4w}, the convergence \eqref{E:1.9} \emph{fails} in general unless \eqref{E:2.7i} and \eqref{E:1.4w} are in force (Biskup, Chen, Kumagai and Wang~\cite{BCKW}).

-\textsl{(3) Quantitative homogenization}: A separate track of research, running parallel to the above quest for a sharp QIP over the last decade, focused on quantitative versions of stochastic homogenization.
-The main objective here is to derive rates of convergence in limit results which is apparently more relevant for applications of these methods in practice.
-In order to get these rates, one usually needs to assume additional regularity of the stochastic environment; e.g., that the conductances are i.i.d.\ or with a good decay of correlations or satisfy a functional inequality, etc.
+\textsl{(3) Quantitative homogenization}: A separate track of research, running parallel to the above quest for a sharp QIP, focused on quantitative versions of stochastic homogenization.
+The main objective here is to derive rates of convergence for the random walk as well as the associated PDEs.
+In order to get these rates, one needs to assume additional regularity of the stochastic environment; e.g., that the conductances are i.i.d.\ or with a good decay of correlations or obey a functional inequality, etc.

 In the context of the random walk among random conductances, early results of this kind have been derived by, e.g., Mourrat~\cite{Mourrat1,Mourrat2} and Gloria and Mourrat~\cite{Gloria-Mourrat}.
 There is a large body of literature on quantitative estimates of various relevant quantities such as the corrector; e.g., Gloria and Otto~\cite{GO}, Duerinckx, Gloria and Otto~\cite{DGO} or a sequence of papers by Armstrong, Kuusi and Mourrat culminating in their book~\cite{AKM}.
-Its recent follow-up by Armstrong and Kuusi~\cite{AK} pushes this further by deriving quantitative homogenization results (for diffusions in the continuum) under a unifying mixing condition called Concentration for Sums.
+Its recent follow-up by Armstrong and Kuusi~\cite{AK} pushes this further by deriving quantitative homogenization results (for diffusions in the continuum) under a unifying mixing condition called the Concentration for Sums.
 While the derivations in these works are by and large deterministic, and they meticuously separate the deterministic steps from those where stochastic input is needed, the conclusions remain inherently stochastic (i.e., valid for~$\BbbP$-a.e.\ sample of the environment).